 Blackwell is identified in the adopted Local Plan as a Rural: Small Village, where limited infill development is considered to be acceptable.
-In addition the redevelopment of PDL for housing (in particular the provision of housing for older people and specialist housing provision - such as an ILS) and a replacement Community Centre are to be regarded as entirely appropriate in principle - this is supported in the context of policies LC3 and ITCR4 of the Local Plan.
+In addition the redevelopment of PDL for housing (in particular the provision of housing for older people and specialist housing provision - such as an ILS) is regarded as entirely appropriate in principle - this is supported in the context of policy LC3 of the Local Plan.